-Can the deceased person’s assets be transferred outside of probate?
 The answer to this question depends on how much (if any) probate-avoidance planning the deceased person did before death.
 Ideally, all assets can be transferred to their new owners without probate court.
-Some common examples of assets that don’t need to go through probate are assets are held in joint tenancy, survivorship community property, or tenancy by the entirety.
-Assets held in a living trust can bypass probate, too.
-Probate is also unnecessary for assets for which the deceased person named a beneficiary—for example, retirement accounts or life insurance policy proceeds.
+Some common examples of assets that don't need to go through probate are:

 Learn more about probate avoidance.

-Does the estate qualify for your state’s simple “small estate” procedures?
-It’s best if no probate at all is required, but if that isn’t an option, figure out whether the estate can use “small estate procedures.
-In most states, these include streamlined “summary probate” and an entirely out-of-court process that requires presenting a simple sworn statement (affidavit) to the person or institution holding the asset.
-Every state has its own rules on which estates can use the simpler procedures.
-But in many states, even estates that are fairly large—not counting nonprobate assets—can use the simpler processes.
+It's best if no probate at all is required, but if that isn't an option, figure out whether the estate can use "small estate" procedures.
+All states offer some probate shortcuts if the estate is particularly "small" in size (meaning the total amount of property is under a certain value) or if the estate is particularly simple.
+These shortcuts might mean streamlined probate procedures (often called "summary probate") or the option to use an entirely out-of-court process, like presenting a simple sworn statement (affidavit) to the person or institution holding the asset.
+Every state has its own rules on which estates can use these simpler procedures.

-If probate is necessary, is your state’s probate process relatively simple?
-If the state where the deceased person lived has adopted a set of laws called the Uniform Probate Code, probate should be pretty straightforward.
+If the state where the deceased person lived has adopted a set of model laws called the Uniform Probate Code, probate should be pretty straightforward.
 In UPC states, most probates are conducted with minimal court supervision.
-A few other states have simplified their procedures without adopting the UPC.
+A few other states have simplified their procedures even without adopting the UPC.

 To learn about probate in UPC and non-UPC states, and find out which group your state is in, see "How the Probate Process Works."

-Does the estate contain only common assets, like a house, bank or brokerage accounts, vehicles, and household goods?
+If the estate includes only common assets, like a house, bank or brokerage accounts, vehicles, and household goods, it can be a fairly simple estate to settle.
 Things get much more complicated when an estate includes a business, commercial real estate, or any other asset that requires special ongoing handling.
-You’ll probably want to consult experts if you need to manage, appraise, or sell a business; these jobs aren’t for amateurs.
+You'll probably want to consult experts if you need to manage, appraise, or sell a business; these jobs aren't for amateurs.

-Is there enough money in the estate to pay debts?
-If there’s enough money to pay legitimate debts (for example, final income taxes, expenses of the last illness, and funeral costs), with some left over for beneficiaries under the will or state law, you won’t have to figure out which debts to pay.
-If, however, your initial investigation reveals that there may not be enough money in the estate to pay debts and taxes, don’t pay any bills before you get legal advice.
+If there's enough money to pay legitimate debts (for example, final income taxes, expenses of the last illness, and funeral costs), with some left over for beneficiaries under the will or state law, you won't have to figure out which debts to pay.
+If, however, your initial investigation reveals that there may not be enough money in the estate to pay debts and taxes owed by the deceased person, don't pay any bills before you get legal advice.
 State law gives some creditors priority over others.

-Is the estate too small to owe either state or federal estate tax?
-Under current law, more than 99.7% of all estates don’t owe federal estate tax, so you probably don’t need to worry about that.
-There’s a greater chance (though still a small one) that the estate will owe a separate state estate tax to the state where the deceased person lived or owned real estate.
-Close to 20 states impose their own estate taxes, and many of them tax estates that are valued at $1 million or larger.
-You’ll certainly need expert legal and tax advice if the estate must file an estate tax return, either with the IRS or the state taxing authority.
+Federal estate tax is currently so high that you probably don't need to worry about that.
+There's a greater chance (though still a small one) that the estate will owe a separate state estate tax to the state where the deceased person lived or owned real estate.
+Thirteen states impose their own estate taxes, and a few of them impose the tax on estates that are valued at $1 million or larger.
+You'll almost certainly need expert legal and tax advice if the estate must file an estate tax return, either with the IRS or the state taxing authority.